donnierayjones/dayone-js-html/README.markdown

 necessary.
 I've purposefully limited info, but there's nothing to stop you from also pulling in and displaying geo, weather, etc.

-This app only works when you run it from a server.
-Simply running the html file from disk won't work.
-The project includes the rack gem for rackup.
-So:
+This app requires Node.js.
+Install Node.js then run the following
+commands:

-1. `bundle install`
+1. `npm install`
-2. `bundle exec rackup`
+2. `npm start`
+3. Open http://localhost:8080 in Google Chrome

 Should be all you need to run it as-is.
 If you're wanting to make changes to the scripts, see the [React.js Getting Started Guide][6].